WPNY-LD: History

 The station signed on January 1, 1988, with the call sign W11BS licensed to Little Falls.
 It was a low-power translator and general entertainment independent outlet.
 The station joined UPN as a charter affiliate on January 16, 1995.
-On December 22 of that year, W11BS upgraded to low-powered status and adopted the WUPN-LP calls.
-However, less than a year later, the station became WPNY-LP after a full-powered outlet in Greensboro, North Carolina took the call letters.
+On December 22 of that year, W11BS upgraded to low-power status and adopted the WUPN-LP calls.
+However, less than a year later, the station became WPNY-LP after a full power outlet in Greensboro, North Carolina, took the call letters.

 At some point in time, WPNY became a sister outlet to WFXV and began to be housed at the latter's facility on Greenfield Road in Rome.
 In 1996, both stations were sold to Sullivan Broadcasting which would itself be bought out by the Sinclair Broadcast Group only two years later.
 Instead of being acquired by that company, WPNY and WFXV were purchased by Quorum Broadcasting founded by former Sullivan head Dan Sullivan.

 The stations were acquired by current owner Nexstar in 2003.
 It was announced in December of that year that Clear Channel Communications would sell WUTR to Nexstar partner company Mission Broadcasting.
 The sale was approved by the Federal Communications Commission (FCC) on April 1, 2004, at which point Nexstar took over operations of WUTR under local marketing and joint sales agreements through the company's operational arrangement with Mission.
 Although the ABC affiliate was the subordinate entity, WPNY and WFXV were consolidated into WUTR's Deerfield studios.

-In 2006, The WB and UPN merged into one network called The CW Television Network.
+In 2006, UPN and The WB merged into one network called The CW.
 Several weeks later, Fox announced the establishment of another network called MyNetworkTV, for the benefit of those UPN or WB affiliates that did not earn a CW affiliation.
 Since "WBU", the cable-only WB affiliate operated by NBC affiliate WKTV through The WB 100+, was the default choice to take the CW affiliation, WPNY-LP chose to associate with MyNetworkTV, and promptly did so on September 5, 2006.

-Programming

-In addition to MyNetworkTV programming, syndicated programming on WPNY-LD includes Dish Nation, The Jerry Springer Show, Judge Mathis and Divorce Court among others.
-It also simulcasts some New York Yankees games produced by the YES Network for WPIX in New York City.